Economic and Political Overview

 Main Sectors of Industry

-Agriculture accounts for 11.6% of Algeria’s GDP and employs 10% of the workforce (World Bank, latest data available).
+Agriculture accounts for 13.1% of Algeria’s GDP and employs 9% of the workforce (World Bank, latest data available).
 The main crops are wheat, barley, oats, citrus, wine grapes, olives, tobacco and dates.
 Algeria also produces a large quantity of cork and is an important livestock farmer.
+The country heavily depends on cereal grain imports, with soft (common, milling) wheat being the primary staple to meet consumption needs.
+In the 2023/24 season, cereal imports remained high due to below-average domestic production, which was impacted by dry weather conditions.
 In late 2023, the government introduced the “Strategic plan for the development of cereal production in Algeria 2023-2028”, aimed at developing the soft wheat, maize, sugar and oilseeds sectors to reduce the annual food import bill.
-National wheat production was anticipated at 2.5 million tonnes in 2023, approximately 17% lower y-o-y.
-The total cereal production was estimated at 3.6 million tonnes, marking a 12% decrease from the prior year, which was already impacted by adverse weather conditions.
-Overall, the 2023 harvest was more than 20% below the five-year average as the country faced a third consecutive drought season (FAO).
+National wheat production was anticipated at 3 million tonnes in the 2024/25 season, that of barley at 1 million (USDA).

-The secondary sector represents 45.9% of GDP, employing 31% of the active population.
+The secondary sector represents 37.8% of GDP, employing 31% of the active population.
 The oil and gas sector accounts for most of the federal income and almost all of its export income (it represents over 90% of total exports).
 Algeria is among the top ten largest gas exporters in the world, it ranks 16th in oil reserves and 10th in confirmed gas reserves.
 The ores mined in large quantities are iron, lead, phosphate, uranium, zinc, salt and coal.
 The main activities of the manufacturing sector are industrial food processing, textile and chemical products, metals and construction materials.
-The manufacturing sector alone accounts for 35% of GDP (World Bank).
-Figures from the Ministry of Industry show that in the two first quarters of 2023, the public industrial sector recorded a growth rate of over 5.6% and 1,3% y-o-y, respectively.
+The manufacturing sector as a whole accounts for 9% of GDP (World Bank).
+Figures from the Ministry of Industry show that in the first three quarters of 2024, the public industrial sector recorded a growth rate of over 3.3% compared to the previous year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services